TIMELINE: When will Germany push through the new dual citizenship law?

 Anecdotally, there are some districts that manage to complete citizenship applications in just a couple of months - although these are definitely the exception rather than the rule.

-Elsewhere, and particularly in the big cities like Berlin and Frankfurt, 18 months to two years tends to be the norm.
+Elsewhere, and particularly in the big cities like Berlin and Frankfurt, 18 months to three years tends to be the norm.
 That means that provided all goes to plan, most citizenship applications submitted now wouldn't be completed until after the new law comes into force.

 In response to an enquiry from The Local, Berlin Mitte Citizenship Office clarified that, in these cases, people who applied before the law changes would still be able to keep their old citizenship after their application was processed.